Stereotypic Movement Disorder

 Cardiff, WLS, GB

-Mirko Uljarevic practices in Cardiff, United Kingdom.
-Uljarevic and is rated as an Elite expert by MediFind in the treatment of Stereotypic Movement Disorder.
-His top areas of expertise are Autism Spectrum Disorder, Stereotypic Movement Disorder, Ruvalcaba Syndrome, and Williams Syndrome.
+Mirko Uljarevic practices practicing medicine in Cardiff, United Kingdom.
+Mr. Uljarevic is rated as an Elite expert by MediFind in the treatment of Stereotypic Movement Disorder.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Autism Spectrum Disorder, Stereotypic Movement Disorder, Bannayan-Riley-Ruvalcaba Syndrome, and Cowden Syndrome.

 Learn about our expert tiers